MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/architecture-of-the-biztalk-esb-toolkit.md

 -   **ESB Management Portal.** This sample application provides registry provisioning, exception mediation, alert notification, and analytics.

- Many of these components and services rely on features implemented by [!INCLUDE[prague](../includes/prague-md.md)], such as the Orchestration, Transformation, and Business Rules engines and the Message Box database.
+ Many of these components and services rely on features implemented by BizTalk Server, such as the Orchestration, Transformation, and Business Rules engines and the Message Box database.
 Figure 1 shows a schematic view of the categories, the components and services typically occurring within each category, and the core BizTalk Server system components used by the [!INCLUDE[esbToolkit](../includes/esbtoolkit-md.md)].

  ![ESB Architecture](../esb-toolkit/media/esbarchitecture.gif "ESBArchitecture")